 If you run out of time to catch the train back to Shanghai, the Xinjiekou area also has some of the best hotels in Nanjing.

 Hop on the fast train from Shanghai Railway Station to reach Nanjing.
-The trip takes between one to two hours.
-A normal train takes twice as long and costs much less.
+The trip takes between one and two hours.
+A regular train takes twice as long and costs much less.
 You could also take a taxi or rent a car, but you’ll have less time to explore Nanjing.

 Ningbo